 - NOTE: Quest recommends retaining the binary installer file for any currently installed Rapid Recovery product.
 You can use this file in the future to reinstall, repair, or remove the software. - 1.
 Download the Rapid Recovery Core installer for this release.
-For example, download Core-X64-6.3.x.xxxx.exe. - Double-click on the executable Rapid Recovery Core installer file to run the installer.
+For example, download Core-X64-6.4.x.xxxx.exe. - Double-click on the executable Rapid Recovery Core installer file to run the installer.
 For some machine configurations, the User Account Control or Open File - Security Warning dialog box appears. - 3.
 If prompted for permission, confirm that you want to run the installer file and make changes to the system.
-For more information, see "Rapid Recovery Core installation requirements" in the Rapid Recovery 6.3 System Requirements Guide. - 4.
+For more information, see "Rapid Recovery Core installation requirements" in the Rapid Recovery 6.4 System Requirements Guide. - 4.
 If .NET components are missing or need to be upgraded, accept the prompts to download and install the framework.
 This may require a reboot. - In the Setup dialog box, from the Choose your language drop-down menu, select the appropriate language, and then click OK.
-The Setup dialog box shows progress while the installer is prepared, and then closes. - 6.
-If installing Rapid Recovery Core on this machine for the first time, skip to step 9. - 7.
-If this machine has an earlier version of the AppAssure Core or Rapid Recovery Core software installed, the Rapid Recovery Core dialog box displays a confirmation message.
-Click Yes to confirm that you want to upgrade to the current version.
+The Setup dialog box shows programs while the installer is proported, and then along a